Trigger point therapy is a type of massage technique that is supposed to help alleviate the symptoms or even “get rid of” trigger points.

 If you have 100 therapists trying to define what criteria makes up a trigger point or myofascial pain, you would likely have 10 to 20 different opinions.
 Research in the last 20-plus years reveals so.

-In 2017, another systematic review followed up on the trigger point literature, and they found similar results.
-There was still no “gold standard” of diagnosing myofascial pain or identifying trigger points, and the reliability is still no better than a coin flip.
+In 2017, another systematic review followed up on the trigger point literature and found similar results.
+There was still no “gold standard” of diagnosing myofascial pain or identifying trigger points, and the reliability is still no better than a coin toss.

-In reference to trigger point injection with the low reliability, the researchers asked, “How certain am I that I am actually injecting a [trigger point]?”
+In reference to trigger point injections with low reliability, the researchers asked, “How certain am I that I am actually injecting a [trigger point]?”

 How does trigger point therapy work?

-Often these signals can be ignored if the brain does not consider them a threat, which is why some nodules may correspond to sites of pain while others do not.
-Tension in and of itself is not “bad.”
-A certain amount of tension is necessary to keep us aware, upright, and engaged in activities throughout the day.
+Oftentimes, these signals can be ignored if the brain doesn’t consider them a threat, which is why some nodules may correspond to sites of pain while others do not.

-So when an area is pressed, the good feeling touch sends a message to the nerve(s) associated with the muscle pain.
-If the brain interprets the tissue beneath is supported, this often allows the area to lay down its “guard” and relax.
-However, mental and muscular relaxation require a context of safety in order for the tissues to respond and “let go.”
+So when an area is pressed, the good-feeling touch sends a message to the nerve(s) associated with the muscle pain.
+If the brain interprets the tissue is supported, this often allows the area to lay down its “guard” and “let go.”